THE RISE OF BYZANTIUM

 - We have a team of knowledgeable and passionate personnel who are trustworthy, friendly, and always on time.

-How much is the private The Rise of the Byzantium tour per person?
+How much is the private Rise of Byzantium tour per person?

-- Private The Rise of Byzantium tour prices start from $110 USD/person for two people. ($220 USD/total for two people)
+- Starting from 1 April 2019, our private Rise of Byzantium tour prices will start from $120 USD/person for two people. ($240 USD/total for two adults)

 - Our prices are quoted per person.
 We require minimum two participants to organise this private tour.
 Please contact us if you'd like to book a private tour for one person.
-The prices include English speaking professional guidance and museum entrance fees.
+The prices include English speaking professional guidance and potential venue entrance fees/donations.
 We offer dynamic pricing which means as the number of people on your private group increase, our per person prices decrease.

 - We give 50% discount for children between 7-12 years old; meanwhile our tours are free for kids under 7 years old.